 Lend a hand keeping our precious herd happy and healthy.
 Tack up horses to get them ready for lessons, turn them out at the end of their shift and help us keep the barn and stalls neat and tidy.
-Training is provided at the mandatory Horse Handler Volunteer Orientation Session.
+Training is provided for all new volunteers at the mandatory Horse Handler Volunteer Orientation Session.
 This opportunity is suitable for both regularly scheduled volunteers as well as drop-in volunteers.

 Do you work for a company that has a “Volunteer Incentive Donation Program”?
 Many companies offer this to their employees as a way of encouraging community involvement as well as a means of supporting the organizations that are important to their employees.
 Check with your HR Department to find out if your company supports you to increase the impact of generously volunteering your time.